cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 ## Detecting a Click on a Mathfield

-In most cases Mathlive will respond to mouse and keyboard interactions with the mathfield.
+In most cases MathLive will respond to mouse and keyboard interactions with the mathfield.
 However, in some cases it might be useful to detect when a mathfield is clicked on.
 For example, you could display one or more read-only mathfields in a list and prompt the user to pick one by clicking on it.